wisniewskikr/spring-boot/mvc-thymeleaf-profiles/README.md

 DESCRIPTION
 -----------

-This is simple Spring Boot MVC project which displays text: "Hello World!" + current profile.
+This is simple Spring Boot MVC project which displays text: "Hello World!" + current profile name.

 Used technologies:
 * **BE**: Spring Boot MVC